 However, plenty of people would really struggle to live without their cars, with those in rural areas being prime examples.
 For many of them, the school run or the commute would be almost impossible.
 Not everyone’s cut out for walking a thirty-mile round trip each day (and that’s on the low end of the scale!).

 Certain people with disabilities or life-limiting conditions would also struggle to adapt – for many of them, their car represents a form of freedom they might not otherwise have in their lives.
+This would be the case unless they got proper support coordination to get them the necessary aid to use a vehicle.
 And finally, of course, not all car owners are taken in by the siren song of that two-minute drive – which leads us onto…